AlloSphere-Research-Group/tinc-python/docs/source/interactive_display.rst

 .. toctree::
    :maxdepth: 4

-This section will show how to construct an interactive display for jupyter notebook using TINC.
+This section will show how to perform interactive computation on the jupyter notebook using TINC.

 Let's imagine we need to explore how a circle can be contained within a rectangle.
 We need to find both the maximum circle that can be contained, but we also need to find an aesthetically